Learn About the Early History of Forensic Science

 The study garnered tremendous professional support and was accepted as fact in the court system, paving the way for broad use of the identification technique that has become a mainstay in the criminal justice field now for more than a century.

-A Young But Rich History
+A Young but Rich History of Forensic Science

 Though it is a relatively new discipline, forensic science has a rich history and an even richer future.
 As technological advancements come seemingly every day, a forensic science career is a perfect way to marry a curious mind to a public servant's heart.